ELTE Law Journal: Journal Profile and Submission Guide

 With regard to judicial decisions, the name and jurisdiction of the court should also be included, unless obvious from the citation or context.

-Please follow chapter 2.6 of the Oxford Standard for Citation of Legal Authorities, with the slight changes indicated below.
+Please follow chapter 2.6 of the OSCOLA, with the slight changes indicated below.

 Pinpoints to articles, sections, paragraphs, etc. come at the end of the citation.
 Use ‘art’ for article, ‘s’ for section, and ‘para’ for paragraph.
-If referring to several articles, sections, paragraphs, etc., give a specific range (art 8–18, s 12–12.1), if possible with a dash between the numbers.
-If you must refer to an initial article, section or paragraph and several unspecified following, give the initial number followed immediately by ‘ff’ (e.g. ‘s 167ff’).
+If referring to several articles, sections, paragraphs, etc., give a specific range (art 8–18, s 12–12.1), if possible with a dash between the numbers..
 References to non-consecutive numbers should be separated by a comma followed by a space.
 There is no full stop after the numbers, but close all your footnotes with a full stop.

 1 European Union